-In February 2010, we entered into an exclusive worldwide license agreement with AZ for the development and commercialization of our oral spleen tyrosine kinase (SYK) inhibitors for the treatment of human diseases other than those primarily involving respiratory or pulmonary dysfunction.
-The agreement includes a license of rights to fostamatinib, previously known as R788, our late-stage investigational product candidate for the treatment of RA and other indications.
-AZ is responsible for conducting and funding all future development, regulatory filings, manufacturing and global commercialization of products containing most of our oral SYK inhibitors.
+In February 2010, we entered into an exclusive worldwide license agreement with AstraZeneca AB (AZ) for the development and commercialization of our oral spleen tyrosine kinase (SYK) inhibitors for the treatment of human diseases other than those primarily involving respiratory or pulmonary dysfunction.
+The agreement included a license of rights to fostamatinib, our late-stage investigational product candidate for the treatment of rheumatoid arthritis (RA) and other indications.
+AZ was responsible for conducting and funding all future development, regulatory filings, manufacturing and global commercialization of products containing most of our oral SYK inhibitors.
 The agreement became effective on March 26, 2010, and we received an upfront payment from AZ of \$100.0 million in April 2010.
+In September 2010, we earned \$25.0 million from AZ for completing the transfer of the fostamatinib long-term open label extension study to AZ and for their initiation of Phase 3 clinical trials in the fostamatinib program by AZ.